Internet2 Inclusivity Initiative

 It is a special goal of the initiative that awardees use their experiences to cultivate relationships, build the knowledge capital of their institutions within their local, regional and national technology environments, and help diversify high technology—bringing greater opportunity to IT professionals in their home organizations and beyond.
 Visit the Internet2 Inclusivity Initiative wiki site for more information.

 Ana Hunsinger on NCWIT Pacesetters

-Nominations for the Inclusivity Award and the Inclusivity Initiative Award in Recognition of Carrie Regenstein for the 2018 Technology Exchange are due by September 7.
+Nominations are now closed for the Inclusivity Award and the Inclusivity Initiative Award in Recognition of Carrie Regenstein for the 2018 Technology Exchange.